-Reductions - CPS Energy made reductions of \$430.0 million related to the commercial paper refunding transactions in FY2020.
+Reductions - CPS Energy made reductions of \$430.0 million related to commercial paper refunding transactions and principal paydowns in FY2020.

-At January 31, 2020, the outstanding commercial paper balance was \$95.0 million, all of which was issued as tax-exempt.
+At January 31, 2020, the outstanding commercial paper balance was \$95.0 million, all of which was issued as taxexempt.